Tamao Akae

-Biography, personal life
+Career

 Early life

 She was from Akashi, Hyōgo.
 She has a sister and brother.
 She experienced living in Kōchi, Kōchi up to six years old.
 Yosuke Tagawa was her first love.
 She graduated from Akashi-shi Uozumi Middle School, Hyogo Prefectural Government High School, and Kobe College Human Science Department.
 She had the experience of being a Sun TV Girl in her college days.
 Kansai Telecasting Corporation announcer Natsumi Sugimoto is a classmate of her college age.

 Joining Asahi Broadcasting Corporation (ABC)

 She joined in 1997.
 Her nicknames are "Tama-chan" (タマちゃん) and "Tamappu" (たまっぷ) (the title of the number that had previously appeared in the Kansai is fixed as a nickname).
 She synchronised with Naoko Takano and Yuko Hashizume.

 She was a live female announcer relaying the live broadcast of the 1998 National High School Baseball Tournament Championship (the second relay after television relaying to Tomomi Sekine, the Akae is the first radio broadcast).

 Her catch phrase Gokigen!
 Burannyu is "to grab a microphone and work with your mouth".

 In a rumour that she was ignorant at 5-Ji ni Muchū! and she was ignoring the call of Etsuko Komiya at the Asahi Broadcasting Corporation era, she was awaiting the manuscript thought that she appeared in the last person but she ignored the manuscript because she was called at the beginning and she had no manuscript and she ignored the rumour it was.